 It seems easy: cut back on things like restaurant meals or vacations for now so you don’t go into debt from living too lavishly before your circumstances improve.

 The problem?
 You’re feeling desperate at this point, understandably so when an unplanned event has thrown everything off balance.

-If this happens in our lives, you may have to take on a second job to increase your income.
+If this happens, we may have to take on a second job to increase our income.
 I recommend looking at ways to bring in money working from home.

 Here are a few other ways you might be able to make your dollars stretch further or bring in more income: